An Efficient Algorithm for Elastic I-optimal Design of Generalized Linear Models: The EI-Optimality Criterion for GLM

 with $\boldsymbol{c}(\vx) = \left(\frac{\partial h^{-1}}{\partial\beta_1}(\vx),...,\frac{\partial h^{-1}}{\partial\beta_l}(\vx)\right)^T = \vg(\vx)\left(\frac{\dif h^{-1}}{\dif \eta}\right)$.
 Here $\eta=\vbeta^T\vg(\vx)$ is the linear predictor.
 Then, using the above first-order Taylor expansion, the elastic integrated mean squared error defined in equation \eqref{Res-IMSEdef} could be approximated with,

-In numerical analysis, the first-order Taylor expansion is often used to approximate the difference of a nonlinear function when evaluated at two close points.
-Considering the design issue for generalized linear models, similar approaches was commonly used in the literature, such as the work in Schein and Ungar \cite{07stein} for the logistic regression models.
+In numerical analysis, the first-order Taylor expansion is often used to approximate the difference of a nonlinear function between adjacent points.
+Considering the design issue for generalized linear models, similar approaches was commonly used in the literature, such as the work in \citeI{07stein} for the logistic regression models.

 \begin{lem} For the GLMs in \eqref{eqn:GLM}, the Elastic IMSE $\EI(\xi,\vbeta,F_{\IMSE})$ can be expressed as